HomeESA by StateESA Letter New Mexico

 +

 It is, as long as a New Mexico-licensed mental health professional actually evaluates you.
-The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that is just as valid in New Mexico as an in-person one.
+The law cares about licensure and a real assessment, not the format, so a telehealth visit produces a letter that’s just as valid in New Mexico as an in-person one.

 Will my New Mexico landlord have to accept my ESA letter?